grharon/coursera-getandcleandata/CodeBook.md

 # Getting and cleaning data

-## 1. Merges the training and test sets to create one data set
-completeData is the final data set after merging of training and test sets.
+**1. Merges the training and test sets to create one data set** completeData is the final data set after merging of training and test sets.
 It has 10299 rows and 563 columns

-## 2. Extracts only the measurements on the mean and standard deviation for each measurement.
-extractedData us the extracted data with either mean or standard deviation measurement It has 10299 rows and 88 columns
+**2. Extracts only the measurements on the mean and standard deviation for each measurement** extractedData us the extracted data with either mean or standard deviation measurement It has 10299 rows and 88 columns

-##3.
-Uses descriptive activity names to name the activities in the data set
+**3. Uses descriptive activity names to name the activities in the data set** extractedData has a proper name header name for Activity column, based on table activityLabels from activity_labels.txt
-extractedData has a proper name header name for Activity column, based on table activityLabels from activity_labels.txt e.g 1 is replaced as "WALKING"
+- e.g 1 is replaced as "WALKING"

-## 4. Appropriately labels the data set with descriptive variable names.
+**4. Appropriately labels the data set with descriptive variable names** extractedData has appropriately being labels with descriptive varible names
-extractedData has appropriately being labels with descriptive varible names e.g r tBodyAcc-mean()-X is replaced as "TimeBodyAccelerometerMean-X"
+- e.g r tBodyAcc-mean()-X is replaced as "TimeBodyAccelerometerMean-X"

-## 5. Creates a second, independent tidy data set with the average of each
-## variable for each activity and each subject.
-tidyData is created with the average of each variable for each activity and each subject It has 180 rows and 88 columns
+**5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject** tidyData is created with the average of each variable for each activity and each subject It has 180 rows and 88 columns

-The tidy data set is exported to tidy.txt
+The tidy data set is exported to [tidy.txt](tidy.txt)